 Throughout the years the European Commission (EC) and the ILO have progressively intensified their cooperation.
 This ILO-EC cooperation dates from 1958 and was set up immediately following the establishment of the European Economic Community.
-The partnership between the two institutions continuously enlarged, keeping pace with the evolution of the responsibilities, policies and activities of the European Commission, the emergence of the EU as a global player and the convergence of the strategic objectives and values of the EU and the ILO.
-In 2001, a formal exchange of letters between the ILO Director-General and the EU Commissioner for Employment and Social Affairs renewed the cooperation.
-It was agreed that, as from 2002, annual high-level ILO-EC meetings were to be held.
+The partnership between the two institutions continuously enlarged, keeping pace with the evolution of the responsibilities, policies and activities of the EC, the emergence of the EU as a global player and the convergence of the strategic objectives and values of the EU and the ILO.

-In 2003 the ILO adhered to a framework agreement governing financial and administrative matters between the United Nations and the European Commission.
-In 2004 the ILO and the EU signed a strategic partnership concerning development cooperation.
-The European Union is a major global player in international development assistance.
-The executive arm of the EU, the European Commission, is divided into several Directorate-Generals responsible for the different dimensions of the EU’s development programmes.
-Among the different Directorates-General, the ILO Office for the European Union and the Benelux Countries has close contacts with these Directorates-General (DG) who have areas of common interest with the ILO such as:
+In 2003, the ILO adhered to a financial and administrative framework agreement (FAFA) governing financial and administrative matters between the United Nations and the EC.
+In 2004, the ILO and the EU signed a strategic partnership concerning development cooperation.
+The EU is a major global player in international development assistance.
+The EU's development work is divided between several Directorate-Generals (DG) of the European Commisssion.
+The ILO-Brussels Office maintains close contacts with those that have areas of common interest with the ILO.
+These include: